habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 ##### Insert the wakame-init script and run it from /etc/rc.local:

-Note: This step is necessary so that Wakame-vdc can do last-minute specialization necessary when each instance is booted.
+Note: This step is necessary so that Wakame-vdc can do last-minute specialization that is necessary when each instance is booted.
+For example, the wakame-init script sets up network addresses and routing and installs ssh keys.
+It also ensures that instances can access information from special "meta-data" storage.
+One use of this storage is to pass arbitrary "user data" that opens up opportunities for user provided scripts to do additional last-minute specialization.

     [root@localhost /]# cd /etc
     [root@localhost etc]# wget https://raw.githubusercontent.com/axsh/wakame-vdc/master/wakame-init/rhel/6/wakame-init